MetacoSA/QBitNinja/README.md

 Once it finished, run `QBitNinja.Listener.Console.exe`.

-We advise you to the Windows Task Scheduler to run `QBitNinja.Listener.Console.exe` and `bitcoind.exe` automatically even when the user is not logged on or when the virtual machine reboot.
+We advise you to the Windows Task Scheduler to run `QBitNinja.Listener.Console.exe --Listen` and `bitcoind.exe` automatically even when the user is not logged on or when the virtual machine reboot.

 ### Setup the front